Kelly Nickels: Early years

 Perret was born in Montauban, France, and moved to the United States when he was two; he lived in Atlanta, Georgia before moving to New York City.

 He is the nephew of French popular music guitarist and composer French popular music Pierre Perret.

 Faster Pussycat

 Perret started as a roadie and light man for the band Hotshot, early incarnation of Danger Danger.
-He take on the pseudonym "Kelly Nickels".
+He took on the pseudonym "Kelly Nickels".

 In 1981, Nickels briefly joined metal band Virgin Steele.

 After that he joined the band Sweet Pain in New York as a bassist, and released one album with them in 1985.
 Kelly and drummer Ronnie Taz quit Sweet Pain, and he was replaced by Victor Prestin.

 Nickels moved on to the band Faster Pussycat, but was badly injured in a motorcycle accident (at an intersection on the Sunset Strip in Hollywood, California) in October 1986.
 Due to this injury, his position in the band was replaced.
 His left leg was broken in seven different places.
 He was in the hospital for 3 months and had 10 different surgeries.
 He had to walk with a cane for many years afterwards.